ubleipzig/tx-booking/README.md

 # ubl/booking
-Manage bookings of rooms for typo3 frontend users
+Manages bookings of rooms for typo3 frontend users

 This extension was created out of the need to manage bookings for group study rooms available to students and patrons of leipzig university library.

-Anonymous website visitors get an overview of rooms and occupation in a specific period of time, managable in the typo3-backend.
+Anonymous website visitors get an overview of rooms and occupation in a specific period of time, manageable in the typo3-backend.

-Logged in users additionally can book timeslots of rooms according to the defined maximum of bookings per day and location.
+Logged users additionally can book timeslots of rooms according to the defined maximum of bookings per day and location.

 ## Requirements
-* Typo3 > 8.0 < 9.5.99
+* Typo3 > 9.5 < 10.4.99
 * PHP >= 7.4
 * Icon font >= 0.9.0

-We have not tested it with higher versions but the codebase should be sufficient.

 ## Usage
-This extension provides a plugin which has to be assign to the designated page.
+This extension provides a plugin which has to be assigned to the designated page.

 ### Create a Location
 Add a *New content element->Plugins->General Plugin*.